Service Panel Upgrades in Toronto

 These sub-panels also act as generators, so they are idea for people who live in rural areas or in areas that experience a great number of storms.

 Some models of electrical panels simply need to be replaced because they are old and could potentially be unsafe.
-If you have one of these following panels, please make an appointment with Transfer Electric so that you, your family, or your business is safe again.
+If you have one of these following panels, please make an appointment with Best Electrician so that you, your family, or your business is safe again.
 Need a safety inspection so you can stop worrying?
-Transfer Electric can give you peace of mind.
+Best Electrician can give you peace of mind.

 Federal Pioneer Electrical Panel

 These panels were manufactured from the ‘50s to the ‘80s, and were relabeled as Federal Pioneer panels when installed in Canadian homes.
-Not all Federal Pioneer panels are unsafe, but Transfer Electric can assess whether your home needs a replacement to prevent fires and shocks.
+Not all Federal Pioneer panels are unsafe, but Best Electrician can assess whether your home needs a replacement to prevent fires and shocks.

 Zinsco Electrical Panel